corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/certificate-revocation.md

 Once signed, the certificate revocation list will replace the current one.

 {{< note >}}
-It is assumed that the signed certificate revocation list is always available, even if it’s empty.
+It is assumed that the signed certificate revocation list is always available, even if it is empty.
 Nodes will refuse to make TLS connections if they cannot verify the revocation status of certificates in the remote peer’s chain.
 Hence, the CRL must remain available for the network to operate.
 {{< /note >}}

 {{< note >}}